The Sheep Dogs

 Two things happened in short succession.
 Firstly Marc and Richard became close buddies and they started to show up drunk for gigs.
 Both weren’t very accomplished guitarists.
 Then again I wasn’t that great either.
 Secondly Sonny, Jean-Marc and I went to a few live shows that influenced our decisions.

 We saw Jimi Hendrix, a trio, We saw the Who, basically a trio with a vocalist.
 The same for the Troggs.
 I saw Cream, a trio.
 Montreal’s Haunted had become a trio with a vocalist.
 It seemed that everywhere we looked we saw power trios.
 I was listening to Hendrix, Cream and british blues.All I saw were trios.

 We made a hard decision.
 We fired Marc and Richard.
 I chickened out and asked Sonny to do the nasty deed.
 I still feel were badly about it.
 Marc had been a good buddy of mine.

 We rehearsed as a four piece and found that we didn’t sound any worse if not better.

 Next we weren’t happy with Francois.
 We wanted to find a better vocalist.
 We had seen a fellow named Sean Wallace from Hawksbury.
-He kind of of reminded me of Keith Relf.
+He reminded me of Keith Relf.
 Logistics were not in our favor.
 Hawksbury was too far away.
 Then we tried something new.
 Why don’t we sing.
 It turns out we weren’t any worse that Francois.

 So the Eyes of Love became a trio in the summer of 1968.